 Milonga Traspie

 The third and more sophisticated way to dance milonga is called milonga traspie.
-Meaning stumble, traspie refers to the stumble like step, i.e., a pseudo-step or semi-weight change, to reduce the movements, thus make the fast-paced milonga easier to dance.
+Meaning stumble, traspie refers to the stumble like step, i.e., a pseudo-step or semi-weight change, to reduce the movements, thus make the fast-paced milonga easier to handle.

 The first type of traspie is double-step traspie, in which the dancer steps twice with the same leg on two consecutive downbeats in slow-slow timing.
 The first step resembles the outstretched leg meets the obstacle.
 The second step resembles that same leg crosses over the obstacle.
 The first step is not an actual step but only a tap, carrying 50% of the body weight.
 The second step is a real step, carrying 100% of the body weight to free the standing leg.
 Dancing double-step traspie, the left leg steps in line with the partner's leg, the right leg steps outside of the partner's leg, often in a pattern of two traspies forward and two traspies backward.